jozsefszalma/intranet_image_generator/README.md

 So, I built:
 - a simple React Native mobile app that takes a prompt as input and displays the generated images
-- a Python backend with a Flask-based API and diffusion model running inference on an RTX 3090 GPU, with plans to containerize using Docker
+- a Python backend with a Flask-based API and a diffusion model running inference on an RTX 3090 GPU, with plans to containerize using Docker

 <b>Work in progress!</b><br>